ArturTsimo/baer/polkadot/grafana/README.md

 of the Polkadot/Substrate node subsystems.
 These are crucial pieces of information that one needs to successfully monitor the liveliness and performance of a network and its validators.

-# How does it work ?
+# How does it work ? fsdgdsrg

 Just import the dashboard JSON files from this folder in your Grafana installation.
 All dashboards are grouped in folder percategory (like for example `parachains`).
 The files have been created by Grafana export functionality and